 Step 1: Measure and Design

-The first thing I did was measure the width and height of the wall.
+The first thing I did was to measure the width and height of the wall.
 Then I started designing how the batten strips would be laid out.
 I mentioned that this would be a board and batten accent wall with a modern twist.
 Well, the “twist” was literal.
-Instead of running the battens vertically like normal, I decided to run them turned at a 45 degree angle.
+Instead of running the battens vertically like normal, I decided to run them turned at a 45-degree angle.

 If you’ve read any of my other DIY tutorials, you know that I am a huge fan of using Sketchup to design and plan projects.
 If you’re currently using pencil and paper, I highly recommend trying it out.
 It’s extremely intuitive and there is a free version that runs right in your browser.

 So using SketchUp, I drew the wall based on the measurements that I took.
 From here, I created some 1×4’s and started playing with different designs.
 The main goal was to create a cool design and try to miss as many electrical outlets as I could.
 Cutting around those can become time-consuming.

 I also made it a priority to have balanced spacing in the design.
 Each piece ended up being spaced 12″ apart.

 Since I modeled everything to scale, I was able to use the tape measure tool in SketchUp to get the exact measurements for each strip.